 Read a lot.
 Read fiction (novels) and non-fiction (science, history, biographies, newspaper articles and more.)
 The more you read, the better you’ll do on the reading section of the SAT.

-You don’t necessarily need to start studying SAT math this early.
+You don’t necessarily need to start studying SAT or ACT math this early.
 You could wait until you learn more math in school.
-But SAT lessons even in 9th grade or earlier would help.
-Your Score Booster will teach you tricks that you could apply to any multiple-choice tests, even the provincial exams, and, of course, the SAT.
+But lessons even in 9th grade or earlier would help.
+Your Score Booster will teach you tricks that you could apply to any multiple-choice tests, even the provincial exams, and, of course, the SAT or ACT.
 You’ll also learn math concepts before learning them in school, so you’ll be ahead of the curve.

 It can take a long time to develop skills for writing a good SAT essay.
 Remember that you have just 25 minutes to write your SAT essay, which is unlike your school essays.
 You need to use a plethora of SAT words to impress the grader, and you must strongly persuade the reader.
-If you write enough SAT essays in advance, you can reuse material you’ve already written.
 An early start for the SAT essay can definitely give you an edge.

 For the ACT, you’ll be given three perspectives on the topic, and you’ll need to develop your own perspective on the topic and support your perspective with a well-written essay.